Headaches In El Paso, TX?

-- exercise, sex, and other activities that are intense
+- exercise, sex, and other intense activities

-In the event you live with migraine headaches, avoiding triggers may help you reduce the number of episodes you will need to endure.
+If you live with migraine headaches, avoiding triggers may help you reduce the number of episodes you will need to endure.

 As an individual suffering from headaches and migraines, you are not alone.
 A large percentage of people often describe feeling symptoms associated with some form of head pain.
 While some might be occasional and dull and others may be more frequent and throbbing, headaches or migraine pain can be debilitating, especially depending on the type of injury or condition causing the symptoms.
-There are various ways to treat head pain but prevention can be one of the best ways to prevent headaches and migraines.
+There are various ways to treat head pain, but prevention can be one of the best ways to prevent headaches and migraines.

 Preventing Migraines With Chiropractic Treatment

-A cervicogenic headache begins in the cervical spine, or the neck.
+A cervicogenic headache begins in the cervical spine or the neck.
 Sometimes these headaches mimic migraine headache symptoms.
 Initially, discomfort may start intermittently, spread to one side (unilateral) of the individual head, and become nearly continuous.
-Furthermore, pain can be exacerbated by neck movements or a particular neck place (eg, eyes centered on a pc monitor).
+Furthermore, pain can be exacerbated by neck movements or a particular neck place (e.g., eyes centered on a pc monitor).